Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Counterfactual-Augmented Reward Models

 \paragraph{Interpretability signals help demote unfaithful responses -- the case of DPO training.} We now show the impact of using $\operatorname{RM}_C$ and $\operatorname{RM}_D$ as the reward model used to annotate the preference dataset used to train the DPO model.
-Figure \ref{fig:results_greedy_sampling} shows that, when compared to a DPO model based on data annotated with the default RM, both strategies result in DPO models that deviate from the counterfactual performance by a smaller margin --- for the `Math Book' setting $\operatorname{RM}_D$ reduces this margin on average by 2 percentage points and $\operatorname{RM}_C$ by 4.7 percentage points, while for `BiasQA' the average reduction is of 8 and 6 percentage points, respectively.

-At the same time, acknowledgment rates typically increase with respect to the DPO (RM) model, showing the potential of both techniques in reducing the rate at which unfaithful responses are preferred.
+Figure \ref{fig:results_greedy_sampling} shows that, when compared to a DPO model based on data annotated with the default RM, both strategies result in DPO models that deviate from the counterfactual performance by a smaller margin for the `BiasQA' setting, with $\operatorname{RM}_D$ reducing this margin by 7.8 percentage points and $\operatorname{RM}_C$ by 6.9 percentage points.
+However, impact is lower for the `Math Book' setting, with $\operatorname{RM}_C$ reducing this margin by 2.4 percentage points, and with $\operatorname{RM}_D$ mostly failing to do so.
+Once again, the importance of having a better informed strategy is noticeable, with $\operatorname{RM}_C$, which also considers whether $\operatorname{pred}(y)$ is cued, performing better.
+Furthermore, acknowledgment rates typically increase with respect to the DPO (RM) model, showing the potential of both techniques in reducing the rate at which unfaithful responses are preferred.\footnote{\newstuff{We discuss preliminary generalization results in Appendix Section \ref{subsec:appendix_generalization_results}}.}

 \paragraph{Interpretability signals help reduce CoT hacking.} So far, we have seen that reward models -- whether used in best-of-N decoding or for constructing preference datasets in DPO -- can increase the alignment of model predictions with labels associated with the protected feature, without a corresponding rise in acknowledgment rates.
 This suggests a trend toward unfaithful explanations.
 We have also seen how counterfactually-augmented reward models help reduce the tendency of this behavior.
-We now take a more `fine-grained' look at this effect by comparing individual prompt–counterfactual pairs, and aggregating across examples.
+We now take a more `fine-grained' look at this effect by comparing individual original prompt–counterfactual pairs, and aggregating across examples.
 In particular, for a given response with the full prompt, we obtain the response for the corresponding counterfactual prompt.
 Then, we consider the response to be `unfaithful' if the original prompt response matches the label correlated with the protected feature without acknowledging it, while the counterfactual prompt response does not match the label.
-For BoN, we sample one of the 16 responses to the counterfactual using 20 different seeds, and then report the average rates.
+For BoN, we sample one of the 16 responses to the counterfactual prompt.